 Lovely Gail Russell (Angel and The Badman) is also excellent as the woman Robinson is trying to save.
 John Lund (A Foreign Affair) is a bit overshadowed by both Robinson and Russell.
-Character actor William Dearest (Hail The Conquering Hero and The Miracle of Morgan’s Creek) plays a cynical and skeptical police detective.
+Character actor William Dearest (The Miracle of Morgan’s Creek) plays a cynical and skeptical police detective.
 The fine supporting cast also includes.
 Jerome Cowan (Mr. Skeffington), Richard Webb (Out of the Past), and Virginia Bruce (Born to Dance).

 Conclusions & Final Thoughts:

 Unfortunately, this Paramount production has fallen into public domain hell so the print is not very good.
 Good luck finding an acceptable print.
+Night Has a Thousand Eyes is an excellent thriller that deserves to be better known.
 B&W, 81 minutes, Not Rated.